Skip to main content

 plumber analyze

-4. Read the report: a per-control compliance breakdown and a letter grade, plus an optional JSON report, PBOM, and CycloneDX SBOM (see Example Output).
+4. Read your Plumber score: an A–E grade with a per-control breakdown, plus an optional JSON report, PBOM, and CycloneDX SBOM (see Example Output).

 Info